-The following table presents the estimated annual debt service obligations of the City on the outstanding long-term indebtedness of the System upon the issuance and delivery of the Series 2018C Bonds and excludes the debt service on the Series 2013A Bonds.
+The following table presents the estimated annual debt service obligations of the City on the outstanding long-term indebtedness of the System prior to the issuance and delivery of the Series 2018C Bonds.
 For information relating to Subordinate Bonds and Other System Obligations, including the Outstanding GEFA Loans, see "OUTSTANDING SYSTEM OBLIGATIONS" herein.